ZijianChenFDU/nndl-final-instant-ngp/report.md

 ### The Network Architecture of Instant-NGP

  For this part, we only focus on the NeRF application of Instant-NGP.
 Similar to the vanilla NeRF model, the Instant-NGP NeRF model consists of two concatenated MLPs: a density MLP followed by a color MLP.
-The density MLP maps the hash encoded position $\mathbf{y}=\operatorname{enc}(\mathbf{x} ; \theta)$ to 16 output values, the first of which we treat as log-space density.
+The density MLP maps the hash encoded position $\mathbf{y}=\mathrm{enc}(\mathbf{x} ; \theta)$ to 16 output values, the first of which we treat as log-space density.
 The color MLP adds view-dependent color variation.
 Its input is the concatenation of
 - the 16 output values of the density MLP, and
 - the view direction projected onto the first 16 coefficients of the spherical harmonics basis (i.e. up to degree 4).
 This is a natural frequency encoding over unit vectors.